 Downstairs Public Areas

-During 2016, our entire downstairs area was been remodelled, with walls and doors removed, floors levelled and much better use of the space made.
+During 2016, our entire downstairs area was remodelled, with walls and doors removed, floors levelled and much better use of the space has been accomplished.

-Work is now complete, our visitors now enter through large glass doors into a spacious lobby: there are new toilet facilities to the left and a natural flow through to the downstairs bar area which is open, offering a much more inviting space for the public to mingle prior to performances and enjoy their refreshments.
+Work is now complete and our visitors now enter through large glass doors into a spacious lobby; there are new toilet facilities to the left and a natural flow through to the downstairs bar area which is open-plan, offering a much more inviting space for the public to congregate prior to performances and enjoy their refreshments.

-The theatre has now had fresh paint, brand new stage curtains and new curtains for the windows installed along with new carpeting.
+The theatre has now had fresh paint, brand new stage curtains and new curtains for the windows have been installed, along with new carpeting.

 New Flexible Seating

-With our new seating which is removable and allows a flexible seating option, this opens up the way the theatre can be used.
+With our new seating, which is removable and allows a flexible seating option, this opens up the floor area, so the theatre can be used in multiple ways.

 We would welcome the opportunity to make our space available to local groups for all sorts of activities in the future.